mongodb/atlas-osb/README.md

 6. Users should be able to specify template parameters during service provisioning or update.
 7. Provide a set of common resource yaml/json samples and templates.
 8. Allow reading apikeys and group/org ids from the "CredHub" multi-apikey support
-    1. Make a template variable called `Credentials` available which contains all the apikeys
+    1. Make a template variable called `credentials` available which contains all the apikeys
 9. Allow reading apikey from a yaml/json file with a resource definition.
 10. :construction: Support a `--dry-run` flag whenever processing a provision, update, or delete operation on a custom plan.
 Default is `false`.
 Include pre & post template processing in logging output.
 (Not supported yet.)

 ## Plan Functional Design

 Each Plan instance is managed through the OSB provision, bind, unbind, and deprovision operations.
 In this section we describe the relationship between a Plan's OSB operations and how the broker translates them to Atlas Client API calls.

-Each plan will have at least one apikey associated with it.

 :construction: